-- For enrollment information, visit the Provider Enrollment section of the HFS Medical Programs website.
+- For enrollment information, visit the IMPACT Provider Enrollment website

 - The payee tax identification number (TIN) designated during registration at the CMS Registration and Attestation Web site must represent a valid certified payee on file with HFS for the provider completing the attestation.

 - Providers can verify the payee TIN by reviewing their Provider Information Sheet.
 Corrections can either be made at the Federal CMS Registration and Attestation website by changing to a certified payee listed on their Provider Information Sheet or by contacting the Bureau of Comprehensive Health Services, Provider Participation Unit at 217-782-0538 for further assistance.

 - The Provider or hospital must be an eligible provider type to participate in the Illinois Promoting Interoperability Program, which include: